lzhang10/maxent-extra/README.md

 # maxent-extra
-Extra files for maxent repo
+Extra files not tracked in the main https://github.com/lzhang10/maxent repo such as the PDF manual.